jundalisay/sp/content/en/research/sarkar/sutram/chapter-04.md

 The common point of the theoretical and the practical evolution is called Shambhúliuṋga [Puruśa at the vertex of the triangle, the source of saiṋcara].

-This Shambhúliuṋga is the root-point of the fundamental positivity, after which comes the náda [flow without any curvature], followed by kalá.
+This Shambhúliuṋga is the root-point [origin] of the fundamental positivity, after which comes the náda [flow without any curvature], followed by kalá.

 ### 7. In the ultimate state of crudification, the paráshakti lying dormant at Svayambhúliuṋga is called the kuńd́alinii (“coiled serpentine”)